grybkom/NLP_Disaster_Tweets/README.md

 ### Data
 - The data used for this work is available at Kaggle.
 Addison Howard, devrishi, Phil Culliton, Yufeng Guo.
 (2019).
 Natural Language Processing with Disaster Tweets. [https://kaggle.com/competitions/nlp-getting-started](https://www.kaggle.com/competitions/nlp-getting-started/data)
+- The training set consists of 7613 tweets with 4342 being labeled as non-disaster tweets and 3271 labeled as being related to a disaster.
+- The testing set consists of 3263 unlabeled tweets.

+### Data Processing
+- Tweets was converted to lowercase, and punctuation, numbers and non-alphanumeric characters were removed.
+- Stemming was also applied to the tweets, which reduces an inflected form of a word to its root form.
+- Tweets were tokenized, converting them into NumPy arrays.
+- Padding was added to the tokenized tweets to ensure they were all of the same size.

 ## RESULTS
 ![Simple RNN](https://github.com/user-attachments/assets/88b147c0-1e63-43a1-b97c-890c39512055)